ozanerturk/CSharpJsonRulesEngine/README.md

 This project inspired originally from  [json-rules-engine](https://github.com/CacheControl/json-rules-engine) project.
 Even there are many similarities, This is not a complete PORT of 'json-rules-engine' Still has lots of works to do.
+Feel free to make contribitions.

 ## Installation